aidan-houlihan/OrthopNetExt/README.md

 ## Installation Instructions:

 1. Download and unzip the OrthopNetExt folder. (click the green "Code" button dropdown arrow and select "Download ZIP")
-2. Save the folder to a place where you can easily access it (Desktop etc.)
+2. Unzip and save the folder to a place where you can easily access it (Desktop etc.)
 3. Navigate to Google Chrome extension manager: chrome://extensions/
 4. At the top right, turn on Developer mode.
 5. Click "Load unpacked" from the upper left corner.